-In Figures 4 and 5, we show that LQR, $LQR^{150\%}$ (with dynamics overestimated by 150% of original parameters), GP-MPC, PPO, and SAC are able to stabilize the cartpole and track the quadrotor reference trajectory (a circle with a 1 meter radius).
-For the stabilization task, GP-MPC closely matches the closed-loop trajectory of the LQR with true parameters, albeit its a priori model was the same one given to LQR^{150%}.
+In Figures 4 and 5, we show that LQR, LQR150%, GP-MPC (these latter two controllers using a prior model of the dynamics with parameters overestimated by 150%), PPO, and SAC are able to stabilize the cart-pole and track the quadrotor reference trajectory (a circle with a 1 meter radius).
+For the stabilization task, GP-MPC closely matches the closed-loop trajectory of the LQR with true parameters, albeit its a priori model was the same one given to $LQR^{150\%}$ .
 This shows how GP-MPC can overcome imperfect initial knowledge through learning.
 Both PPO and SAC yield substantially different closed-loop trajectories when compared to LQR and GP-MPC.
-Tracking the quadrotor sinusoidal trajectories (Figure 5) results in lowfrequency oscillations for PPO and SAC.
+Besides the fact that they have distinct learning procedures and parameterization, this is also due to the difference in their optimization objectives, and differences in prior information the algorithms have access to.
+Tracking the quadrotor sinusoidal trajectories (Figure 5) results in low-frequency oscillations for PPO and SAC, a consequence possibly from learning with stochastic data and the lack of explicit long-term planning.
 The LQR results in relatively large tracking errors due to the inaccuracy of the linearized dynamics model in approximating the nonlinear quadrotor system, especially for aggressive maneuvers.

 Fig. 6.
 Comparison of the learning performance (on a logarithmic x-axis) of learning-based control (GP-MPC) and two RL agents (PPO, SAC).
+Training data is expressed as seconds of simulation time used for collection.
+Evaluation cost is the RMSE with respect to the target state(s).
+In cart-pole stabilization, the RMSE uses the full state; in 2D quadrotor tracking, the RMSE only includes the x and z component of the state.